taylormathieu/Taylor_mathieu/README.md

 -👯 I’m looking to collaborate on any group projects so that I may get as much practice and acquire as much knowledge as possible.

+-🤔 I am looking to learn as much as I possibly can and learn how to use my knowldge for my most efficient performance.